-This will help your provider deliver the right supports in the right way for your personal circumstances and make sure the service work towards meeting your individual goals.
+This will help your provider to deliver the right supports in the right way for your personal circumstances and make sure the services work towards meeting your individual goals.

 The cost of those supports

-How, when and where you would like your supports to be provided
+How, when, and where you would like your supports to be provided

-When and how your Service Agreement will be reviewed
+When and how your service agreement will be reviewed